 You can have symptoms of both CG and depression at the same time.
 However, CG and depression must be treated differently.

 CG is most commonly caused by an unexpected or sudden death of a loved one, especially the death of a friend, child, or other family member.
-Violent deaths, such as from car accidents or natural disasters, can also cause CG.
+Violent deaths, such as from car accidents or natural disasters, can also cause CG, and depending on the circumstances, may result in another condition known as post-traumatic stress disorder (PTSD).

 CG has been shown to activate parts of the brain associated with reward.
 One study found that CG stimulates the nucleus accumbens, which plays a part in your expectation of a reward.
 This part of the brain usually causes an extreme yearning for the lost loved one that’s never satisfied.
 This could explain why CG can last for a long time, as it can be likened to an addiction.

 Your doctor may recommend therapy to treat your CG.
-Complicated grief therapy (CGT) involves techniques like repeatedly telling the story of your loved one’s death.
+Complicated grief therapy (CGT) involves techniques such as repeatedly telling the story of your loved one’s death.
 CGT may also help you focus on building your personal relationships and reaching your personal goals.